panda3d/panda3d-docs/programming/networking/distributed/uber-dogs.rst

 The Uber Distributed Object Globals are special objects which are used for game global objects.
-These are similar to AI ones but are not dedicated to specific zones, have a hardcoded doID and with that are directly acessible in the client without the need for discovering them first like you'd have to do for other DOs.
+These are similar to AI ones but are not dedicated to specific zones, have a hardcoded doID and with that are directly accessible in the client without the need for discovering them first like you'd have to do for other DOs.

 Compared to other DOs, the DOGs do not store persistent data.
 Instead, they are